Fast-Forward-Tech-Consulting/sde-blockchain/readme.md

 ## Model

 ### Transaction (Trx)
 A transaction represents the record of a flow of money from one user to another.
 It therefore contains a creation timestamp, sender, receiver and an amount.
 It also contains a signature of the sender confirming that the transaction was created by him.
-In this system the signature is not validated.
 A hash of the transaction is derived from these values, which can identify the transaction.

+> :warning: **Transcations not validated:**
+>
+> The miners do not validate the transactions before mining a block as they would in a full blockchain system.
+Therefore, anyone can create transactions with any amount even if one does not have sufficient funds on the blockchain or use a signature that does not check out.

 ```json
 {
     "sender": "john",